learn-co-curriculum/react-hooks-props-basics-lab/README.md

 ## Introduction

-In this lab, you'll write React components and render them dynamically based on information they receive from their parent.
+In this lab, you'll write React components and render them dynamically based on information they receive from their parent components.
 This will enable us to use components as templates with the ability to render variable content.

 There are two discrete parts of this lab, and they should be tackled one after